joymohanta/product-analysis-website/README.md

 # Best Laptop on the Planet

-Visit the live Link here:
+## Visit the live Link here:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Project Details

-In the project directory, you can run:
+- We use here dashboard for review
+- Included reviewer photo
+- Product revenue chart for selling details
+- 3d menu bar added the Navbar

 ### `npm start`